clowdfish/timetracker/README.md

-# timetracker
+# SPTimeTracker
 An easy to use time tracker using data on a SharePoint 2013.

 ## Considerations
-Before we can start deploying and using the plugin, there are some things we must take care for:
+Before we can start deploying and using the plugin, there are some things we must take care for.

 ### SharePoint 2013 server